 If your answer is not found online by clicking on one of the icons below, please call our dispatch office at (970) 226-3647 ext.
 7. All calls will be handled on a priority basis.

-Animal control field service in Loveland will be restored to seven (7) days a week for eight (8) hours per day from 10:00 a.m. - 6:00 p.m., with only one officer responding in Loveland.
+Animal control field service in Loveland is 9 a.m. to 5 p.m. daily, with only one officer responding in Loveland.

 Larimer Humane Society has prioritized the types of calls it receives into six different levels ranging from 1-6.